2026 EditionThe School Photography Industry Report

 Spend & Pricing

-Price is rarely the first thing parents bring up, but it is increasingly the thing that stops them.
-This chapter looks at what families expect to pay, what actually feels fair, and how the shape of a package changes whether they buy at all.
-The picture from the latest wave is of a category whose pricing goodwill is thinning.
+Price is rarely the first thing parents weigh: asked what matters most when buying, families put quality well ahead of it.
+This chapter looks at what families expect to pay, what makes a price feel fair, and how the shape of a package changes whether they buy.
+The picture from the latest wave is a resilient, value-seeking customer, spending a little more than before and rewarding studios that make the value obvious and the price clear.

 39,883parents · 2026 wave